2016 Assam Legislative Assembly election

 The Assam Legislative Assembly Election of 2016 was held in two phases, on 4 and 11 April 2016, to elect members of the 126 constituencies in Assam, a state in North-eastern India.
 The overall voter turnout was 84.72%, which set a new record for Assam.
 The turnout was an increase from the 2011 Assembly election figure of 75%.

 The counting of votes and results declaration was completed on 19 May 2016.
 The election brought a change of power as the Indian National Congress (INC), which had formed the government under Tarun Gogoi since 2001, lost its majority to the Bharatiya Janata Party (BJP, lit "Indian People's Party") led by Sarbananda Sonowal.
+Sonowal became the first elected BJP chief minister in the Northeast, and his victory marked the start of other BJP victories in the Northeast, a region traditionally ruled by regional parties or the INC.

 Background

-The prior Assam assembly ended on 5 June 2016.
+The term of the outgoing Assam assembly ended on 5 June 2016.
 The full bench of the Election Commission headed by Syed Nasim Ahmad Zaidi visited Assam on 21 December 2015.
 Voter-verified paper audit trails were introduced in 10 constituencies (approximately 2400 polling booths) in Assam assembly polls.
 These included the four assembly constituencies in Kamrup Metro district: Dispur, Jalukbari, Gauhati East and Gauhati West.
 250 polling stations were made model polling stations.